pyspud/settings/vim/README.md

 Vim
 ===

+To use link:

-To use link .vimrc to settings/vim/vimrc
+* .vimrc to settings/vim/vimrc